L-Lamont/ml-dist/pytorch/README.md

 ### Usage
-The following specifies the changes to ml-dist/pytorch/ddp_pytorch.job that are required before they will work.
+The following specifies the changes to ml-dist/pytorch/ddp_pytorch.job that are required before it will work.

 SBATCH Parameters
-- #SBATCH --nodes = number of nodes
+- #SBATCH --nodes = number of servers
 - #SBATCH --job-name = name of the job (used in output naming in example script)
 - #SBATCH --partition = the queue or partition to use
-- #SBATCH --constraint = the constraint to target a specific machine
+- #SBATCH --constraint = the constraint to target a specific server architecture

 The module versions loaded needed to be added (`module load python/3.11.2`).
-The `ML_DIST_PATH` and `GPUS_PER_NODE` variable need to be changed to reflect the paths and number of gpus the servers being targeted have.
+The `ML_DIST_PATH` and `GPUS_PER_NODE` variables need to be changed to reflect the paths and number of gpus the servers being targeted have.
 If you need proxy variables set you will also need to set the `http_proxy` and `https_proxy` environment variables, but these are not always required.
 There are several variables that could be updated like the `CONTAINER_NAME` and `TRAIN_SCRIPT`.
-It is important also to check that all paths are correct, `ddp_pytorch.job` is written to run the example jobs which place output and data in known places if you are modifying these locations then the paths will have to be updated (be sure that they are available in the container by updating the bindpath in apptainerArgs too).
+It is important also to check that all paths are correct, `ddp_pytorch.job` is written to run `ddp_training.py` which writes output to and reads data from known places if you are modifying these locations then the paths will have to be updated (be sure that they are available in the container by updating the bindpath in apptainerArgs too).

 ## Changes to training.py
 There are no changes to the training script if you are using a virtual environment or a container.

-A full example of a distributed data parallel script can be found at ml-dist/pytorch/ddp_example.py, an example of a single GPU training script can be found at ml-dist/pytorch/base_training.py.
+A full example of a distributed data parallel script can be found at ml-dist/pytorch/ddp_training.py, an example of a single GPU training script can be found at ml-dist/pytorch/base_training.py.
 The changes required to implement distributed data parallel are outlined below.
 ```